WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 Q - Will services such as AltStore, Sideloadly and Sidestore affect this guide at all?

-A - No, They use developer signing instead of Enterprise signing so they are fine to use alongside!
-You might need to edit SideStore's Wireguard and edit the dns inside to match your NextDNS settings!
+A - No, Those listed services use developer signing instead of Enterprise signing so they are fine to use alongside!
+You might need to edit SideStore's WireGuard and edit the DNS inside to match your NextDNS settings in this [guide](#using-a-vpn)

 ---